greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 11. Select `(7) Advanced Options` and select `(A1) expand filesystem`, allowing access to the whole card, then hit return again at the `OK`.
 12. If you're building this onto a Pi with a wired network connection instead of WiFi, skip the next step.
 Resume at Step 14.
+13. Select `(2) Network Options` and `Hostname` and give the Pi a recognisable hostname.
-13. Select `(2) Network Options` and `WiFi`.
+14. Select `(2) Network Options` and `WiFi`.
 At this stage we'll be a wifi *client*.
 When prompted:
     * Select your country
     * Enter the local SSID and passphrase (password).
 Note that the Pi Zero W's radio is limited to 2.4G, so any attempts to connect to a 5G network will fail.
-14. Navigate to `Finish` and DECLINE the prompt to reboot.
+15. Navigate to `Finish` and DECLINE the prompt to reboot.
-15. Run `ifconfig`.
+16. Run `ifconfig`.
 In the output, look under "eth0" for wired and "wlan0" for WiFi.
 There should be a line starting with "inet" followed by an IP address.
 The absence of this means you're not on a network.

-16. Assuming success above, you'll probably want to set a static IP.
+17. Assuming success above, you'll probably want to set a static IP.
 If you're OK with a dynamic IP (or at least are for the time being) jump to Step 18.
-17. Run `sudo nano /etc/dhcpcd.conf`.
+18. Run `sudo nano /etc/dhcpcd.conf`.
 Add the lines shown, customising the addresses to suit your network:

 ```txt
 interface wlan0